EDUCBA Logo

 • For loop can work without giving the Exit criteria.
 It can work fine until the criteria without Exit is breaking the loop to end.

-• It is important to Break any loop which doesn’t satisfy the exit criteria by using Exit in the loop.
+• It is essential to Break any loop which doesn’t satisfy the exit criteria by using Exit in the loop.

-• After writing the code, save the file as Macro Enable Excel so that written code will be preserved.
+• After writing the code, save the file as Macro Enable Excel to preserve the written code.

 Recommended Articles

 This has been a guide to VBA Break For Loop.
-Here we discuss how to use Excel VBA Break For Loop along with practical examples and downloadable excel template.
+Here we discuss how to use Excel VBA Break For Loop, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. VBA InStr